The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 where

 In the above computation, the derivative and translation theorems on the Fourier transform have been used.
-In this way, using eq. (\ref{eq: A}), the response function of the $u$ arm of the interferometer to the SGW is obtained
+By using eq. (\ref{eq: A}), the response function of the $u$ arm of the interferometer to the SGW is obtained

-which is the same result of equation (148) in \cite{key-13}, where the computation has been performed in TT gauge.
+Eq. (\ref{eq: risposta u}) is the same result of equation (148) in \cite{key-10}, where the computation has been realized in TT gauge.